 When you’re feeling stressed, eat more:

-- Foods rich in healthy fats that will calm your brain – coconuts, avocados, hemp, flax, and chia seeds, and fatty, low-mercury fish.
+- Foods rich in healthy fats that will calm your brain – coconuts, avocados, flax, and chia seeds, and fatty, low-mercury fish.

 - Foods high in natural fiber – these are carbs too but complex carbs that keep you energized longer – dark, leafy greens like watercress, kale, and spinach, Swiss chard, avocados, artichokes, peas, okra, squash, Brussels sprouts, and quinoa.